Table Filtering (7 min)

 06 External Filters

 External filters are a cool functionality that allows you to use an external input field or variable.
-Our tutorial will show you how to work with external filters on an input field.

 2. Add a name to the Label field.
-For this example, we have chosen External Filter which allows us to filter based on the Text Field.
+For this example, we have chosen External Filter, which allows us to filter based on the Text Field.

 3. Add a primary and secondary button to the canvas and type on the buttons to rename them to Search and Clear Filter.

 7. The Table Interactivity settings box pops up.
-In our tutorial, we have chosen Filter Table for our action, Power Table as our table element, and Field and External Filter as the values before clicking on the Next button.
+In our tutorial, we have chosen Filter Table for our action, Power Table as our table element, and Field and External Filter as the values before clicking the Next button.

-9. Preview your example, the demonstration shows that if you search for a word in the External Filter text field and click on the Search button, the relevant data should display in your Power Table.
+9. Preview your example, the demonstration shows that if you search for a word in the External Filter text field and click the Search button, the relevant data should display in your Power Table.

 07 Clearing Searched Data from Power Tables